dangoslen/dangoslen-me-site/content/blog/writing-software-is-like-growing-a-garden.md

 If software is a garden, then let's say that our features are the plants in our garden.
 Whether fresh veggies, flowers, or trees, we want them to grow strong and become strong.
 To do that, we need to care for it routinely.
 From time to time, we might prune them to help them grow, or we might remove them entirely because we have other plants we have decided would work better.
 This is akin to how we might manage features we build in our software.

 If not properly cared for, our plants will die.
 Plants might be eaten by bugs, strangled by weeds, or stomped on by animals.
 Or perhaps they simply didn't get enough water or sunlight.

 Our software has all of the same problems.
 We have bugs that slowly eat away at our features and keep our customers away.
 We might have security vulnerabilities that we missed and have no fence to protect against an attacker totally taking over our system.
 We might forget to apply regular maintenance and monitoring to wake up one day to a failing system.
 Seemingly harmless hacks or duplicated code eventually grow to strangle our ability to create new features.
 Or worse, our messy code grows so big that we are afraid that we will inadvertently damage our features in the process if we change it.

 ## Software Engineers are Gardeners

-If software is a garden, then software engineers are gardeners.
+If software is a garden, then software engineers act as gardeners.
 A gardener must make sure the garden grows as they want.
-It is their responsibility to implement preventative measures to keep bugs away by spraying a pesticide.
+It is their responsibility to implement preventative measures to keep bugs away by spraying a pesticide or being selective about the plants in their garden.
 Fences might be installed to keep animals out.
 A gardener might create a daily schedule to make sure that they water each plant, prune each plant, or till the soil with fertilizer.
 To deal with weeds, a gardener needs to go out and pull them up by the roots; simple cutting won't work.

 In our software, we need to have tests to make sure bugs aren't creeping into our software.
 We need to run regular security audits and update our dependencies to mitigate security risks.
 We need to make sure we monitor our software and make maintenance of our systems easy so that we aren't caught off guard by a system failure.
 We need to rigorously eliminate the weeds in our code that will eventually stifle our efforts to write new features, fix problems, and maintain our code over time.